Kurnell

 Kurnell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Kurnell, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan area's 55.9% houses and 44.1% other dwellings.
-Home ownership in Kurnell stood at 35.1%, with mortgaged dwellings at 48.6% and rented ones at 16.3%.
-The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $2,427.
-The median weekly rent figure for Kurnell was $550, compared to Sydney metro's $470.
-Nationally, Kurnell's median monthly mortgage repayments were significantly higher at $1,863, and rents were substantially above the national average of $375.
+The dwelling structure in Kurnell, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Kurnell was at 35.1%, with mortgaged dwellings at 48.6% and rented ones at 16.3%.
+The median monthly mortgage repayment in the area was $2,600, while the median weekly rent was $550.
+Nationally, Kurnell's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing